Am I qualified to tell you how to get out of Facebook Jail?

 Is there a way to get out of Facebook Jail?

 Yes!
-You can wait 24 hours to get out of Facebook Jail or you can write to Facebook and appeal the restrictions.
+Here is how to get out of Facebook Jail: You can wait until your ban is over to get out of Facebook Jail or you can write to Facebook and appeal the restrictions.

 What gets you banned from Facebook?